ABBREVIATED INTRODUCTORY

 Veiseh Research Group

-At Rice, Martha Fowler ’24, a doctoral student in Omid’s bioengineering lab, was working on a new biomaterial that will initiate lymphatic regeneration — an idea that caught the attention of clinicians at MD Anderson as a possible treatment for lymphedema.
+At Rice, Martha Fowler ’24, a doctoral student in Omid’s bioengineering lab, has been working on a new biomaterial that will initiate lymphatic regeneration — an idea that caught the attention of clinicians at MD Anderson Cancer Center as a possible treatment for lymphedema.

 Martha’s solution proposes a cell therapy platform, delivered via hydrogel, that recruits and regrows lymphatic vessels, routing them toward healthy lymph nodes.
 The hydrogel is placed just under the skin in a minimally invasive procedure.